 What is the New World Screwworm fly?

-You call this person to assist you when you see fly larvae on animal presented for slaughter.
+You call this person to assist you when you see fly larvae on an animal presented for slaughter.

 What is your circuit veterinarian?

-This laboratory is responsible for testing samples suspected of being New World Screwworm,
+This laboratory is responsible for testing samples suspected of being New World Screwworm.

 What is the National Veterinary Services Laboratory?